Webinar Popup Cancel button

 2. Choose the right color scheme

 A color scheme is a combination of colors, each consisting of one or more of the twelve colors on the color wheel.
-Here are some of the main color schemes and where you can use them:
+Here are some of the main packaging color schemes and where you can use them:

 Monochromatic color scheme